In small business, you need to measure your return on investment (ROI).

 In any case, here are steps you can take to create a benchmark.

 When people in business refer to ROI, they’re usually talking about marketing.
-It is important to track marketing spend against revenue generated to assess the effectiveness of various marketing efforts.
-There are many marketing channels, including offline methods like TV advertising and newspapers, to online methods like SEO and email.
+It is essential to track marketing spend against revenue generated to assess the effectiveness of various marketing efforts.
+There are many marketing channels, including offline methods like TV advertising and newspapers, to online techniques like SEO and email.
 Inevitably, some are more effective than others.

 Marketing benchmarks can take different forms.
 Firstly, you can create a marketing benchmark for your own business.
 By tracking and analyzing your marketing methods and the effectiveness of each over the long term, you can create a benchmark report for your own business.
-Determining your marketing ROI is something we’ve talked about before, but this would certainly be an important part of the process.
+Determining your marketing ROI is something we’ve talked about before, but this would undoubtedly be an essential part of the process.

 Secondly, benchmarks also exist in the broader business world.
 You can study reports, such as those created by Nielsen to see where ad dollars went and what the ROI was for many companies – not just one.